Monday, October 14, 2013

 Lori Montgomery and Rosalind S. Helderman noted in today’s Washington Post that, “On Sunday — with the Treasury Department due to exhaust its borrowing power in just four days — Reid was wielding that leverage to maximum advantage.
 Rather than making concessions that would undermine Obama’s signature health-care initiative, as Republicans first demanded, Democrats are now on the offensive and seeking to undo what has become a cherished prize for the GOP: deep agency spending cuts known as the sequester.”

-Tags: farm bill, farm policy, Keith Good Farm Policy, biotechnology, cattle, CDC, corn yields, crop insurance, EPA, Ethanol, farm subsidies, FDA, feed prices, government shutdown, hog production, Illinois, indiana, iowa, Keith Good, livestock, nutrition program, ohio, South Dakota snowstorm, soybean yields, usda
+Tags: biotechnology, cattle, corn yields, crop insurance, EPA, Ethanol, farm subsidies, FDA, feed prices, government shutdown, Illinois, Indiana, Iowa, Keith Good, livestock, Ohio, South Dakota snowstorm, soybean yields, usda

 Copyright ©2011 FarmPolicy.com, Inc. All rights reserved.